codemagic-ci-cd/codemagic-docs/content/yaml-publishing/google-cloud-storage.md

 5. Go to your Google Cloud Platform console and open Cloud Storage.
 Make a note of the name of the bucket you want to upload to or create a new bucket.

-6. Use the following script in your post-publishing script or create a new script step if you are using codemagic.yaml:
+6. Replace `gs://YOUR_BUCKET_NAME` with your own bucket name in the following script and add it as a post-publishing script or create a new script step if you are using codemagic.yaml:

 ```
 echo $GCLOUD_STORAGE_KEY > $FCI_BUILD_DIR/gcloud_storage_key.json